 At first glance, the free WIFI service at Starbucks seems like a great idea for mobile professionals.
-Starbucks’ free Internet service is a response to growing competition – McDonald’s upgraded coffee offerings and free WIFI, which have proved to be popular in the economic downturn.
+Starbucks’ free Internet service was a response to growing competition.

 “While most of the common risk is eavesdropping, one cannot overlook the risk of computer compromise,” writes Dr. Stahl.